Where creativity is always at home.

 This is a very exciting time for Ya Media, a one-man, multi media company, based in West Sussex.

 Production of 'Out of the Tub', a documentary about the ceramist and educator RJ Washington, is drawing to a close.
-A launch of the film is due in the spring.
+A launch of the film is due in November.
 The Washington Foundation UK website, with its new logo and format has just gone live.
 Both the film and the website were produced by Ya Media on behalf of The Washington Foundation UK.

 In other news, 'Hollow Dog', is now in production.
 This is a film about the sculptor Maurice Blik.
 As a holocaust survivor, teacher and artist, Maurice's life and work are of great historical and artistic significance.
 Find out more here.

 Projects such as these are labour intensive.
 By keeping the production in-house, and by capitalizing on skills from a background of film, video, design, music and education, I'm able to make informative and educational programmes and content, whilst keeping cost down.